How long does the Minnesota EF Scale take?

 Yes.
-It is currently available in English, Spanish, Dutch, German (Swiss), Swedish, Mandarin Chinese, and Somali.
+It is currently available in English, Spanish, Dutch, German (Swiss), Swedish, Mandarin Chinese, Somali, and Hmong.
 Please contact Reflection Sciences to request additional language versions.

 Does the tool work well in school/institutional and home settings?

 Yes.
-The MEFS is portable and brief, which is important for field settings.
+The MEFS App is portable and brief, which is important for field settings.

 Is the Minnesota EF Scale suitable for children from diverse economic and cultural backgrounds?

 Yes.
 The MEFS App has been used successfully with children from a wide range of backgrounds, from very disadvantaged (homeless) to very privileged.
 The items have been chosen to be familiar and engaging for most children.